0xChijioke/Ethereum/blockexplorer/README.md

 The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!

+# blockEx

+- Get a better design for dashboard display

 Let's put that knowledge to the test by building our very own **Ethereum Block Explorer**!

 Blockexplorers give us the ability to view lots of different information about the blockchain including data about: